• Home

 Domenic Altieri

 Domenic Altieri from Westfield Technical Academy is currently doing his co-op at the Southwick DPW.
 He enjoys working outdoors and using his body.
 He says he’s found a career.
 His mentor, previous co-op Tim Nacewicz, now a full-time employee at Southwick convinced Domenic that when he goes for his CDL, he should pay the difference and get his CDL A. He plans to do that.
-Update: Domenic is now full time at South Hadley DPW and he passed his hoisting license exam!
+Update: Domenic is now a full time heavy-equipment operator for the Town of South Hadley 2024.
 Congratulations!

 Grant Pelletier-Biggs